-Engage Partners's policies are established by our senior leadership team, which include our CEO, Head of Education and Head of Marketing, based on advice from HR professionals, industry best practice and legal advice, and in consultation with our Head of HR, HR advisory consultants and the REC.
-We review our policies on a regular basis, or as needed to adapt to changes.
+Engage Education's policies are established by our senior leadership team, which include our CEO, Head of Education & Safeguarding and Head of Marketing, based on advice from HR professionals, industry best practice and legal advice, and in consultation with our Head of HR, HR advisory consultants and the REC.
+We review our policies regularly, or as needed to adapt to changes.